 Using Physical Activity to Mitigate Stress

 The solution is to engage in more practices which offset the errand-induced stress before and after I leave the house to make those necessary trips.
 Instead of focusing on what’s causing my anxiety, I need to turn my attention to those things which have, and always will relieve it.

 Sometimes, redirection is the only way around a problem.
 There’s no pat answer to how much effort needs to be put into cleaning what comes into our homes, including ourselves. but there are numerous methods for relieving the anxiety and stress it causes.
 Things like yoga, meditation, gardening…even cleaning.
 Basically, anything that allows me to release the excess energy that’s building up inside me will likely also minimize the amount of anxiety that actually becomes stress.
 It’s worth a try.

 My gratitudes today are:

-- I’m grateful for love.
-Without it, we’re incomplete.
+- I’m grateful for options.

 Love and Light

 Sheri Conaway is a Holistic Ghostwriter, and an advocate for cats and mental health.
 Sheri believes in the Laws of Attraction, but only if you are a participant rather than just an observer.
 Her mission is to Make Vulnerable Beautiful and help entrepreneurs touch the souls of their readers and clients so they can increase their impact and their income.
 If you’d like to have her write for you, please visit her Hire Me page for more information.
 You can also find her on Facebook Sheri Levenstein-Conaway Author or in her new group, Putting Your Whole Heart Forward